What is lymphoedema?

-Our system loves movement; it’s good for the brain and the body.
+Our system loves movement, it’s good for the brain and the body.
 I qualified as a Cancer Rehabilitation Exercise specialist 10 years ago and since then have qualified in support therapies in lymphoedema.
-For this I feel lucky, as I was more prepared than most for my breast cancer diagnosis, the subsequent treatments and the side effects of those treatments.
+Little did I know that I would be diagnosed with breast cancer.
+With my background in rehabilitation exercise, I was more prepared than most for the subsequent treatments and side effects of those treatments.

-With my training, I knew that post surgery was a vital time for me to get my body help.
+With my training, I knew that post surgery was a vital time for me to help my body.
 The treatments all affected my lymphatic flow.
 Fortunately, I have a network of professional therapists I could turn to.
 I know that not everybody has this luxury, so I wanted to put a video together for people who didn’t have easy access to support.

 I have a mantra which helps me work with my body.